-Mitigation strategies to manage rapport in the interaction between the Iraqi veterinary students and their clients
+Mitigation strategies to manage rapport in the interaction between Iraqi veterinary students and their clients

 Wasan Khalid Ahmed, Hussein Walid Alkhawaja, Vahid Nimehchisalem, Tamara Krishan